octo-technology/OpenTezos/docs/michelson/tutorial.md

 ### Lambda functions

-The Michelson language supports anonymous function, also called **lambda**.
+The Michelson language supports anonymous functions, also called **lambda**.
 Lambda functions are strongly typed and when called it executes a sequence of instructions.

 Lambda functions are useful for factoring code, thus preventing code duplication.

 Lambda functions can also be defined inside the storage.
 A smart contract would be able to apply on-demand the stored lambda; and would also be able to change the code of the lambda.
-BE CAREFUL !
-In this case it means the smart contract is not immutable.
+BE CAREFUL!
+In this case, it means the smart contract is not immutable.
 This kind of design requires a strong administration layer (with multi-signature patterns); and proofs on those smart contract might become irrelevant.

 The `LAMBDA` instruction defines a lambda function and the `EXEC` instruction allows to execute its code.